pheintzman/RefineAlign/README.md

 # RefineAlign
-Shell scripts for generating alignments and other tasks
+A shell script for generating  alignments from a concatenated fasta file of mitogenome sequences.
 Made for use on the Swedish NAISS Dardel cluster.

+RefineAlign:
+- Corrects reverse complement issues using mafft
+- Ensures that all sequences are on the same alignment coordinates
+- Removes superfluous gaps and N positions
+- Collapses identical sequences to haplotypes

+# Requires:
+- A concatenated fasta file of the sequences to be aligned (INPUT_FASTA)
+- A fasta file of the sequence that the alignment coordinates are to be based on (REFERENCE_ID)
+- The REFERENCE_ID fasta needs to be in INPUT_FASTA with a header name identical to the REFERENCE_ID file name

+# Generates:
+- A final alignment of all sequences
+- A collapsed alignment of haplotypes
+- A sequence to haplotype lookup

+# Before starting:
+- Dependencies: mafft, python3, and R (tested with R v4.4.2)
-Please update the ml (moodule load) commands for your architecture.
+- Update the ml commands below for your system
+- Update the SCRIPT_DIRECTORY path to the locations of the python and R scripts